 Gender identity and sexual identity are often confused, but it’s important to understand how they are different.

-Gender identity is about how we see ourselves.
-Whereas sexual identity is about who we’re emotionally and physically attracted to.
+Gender identity is about how we see ourselves in terms of gender.
+Whereas sexuality is about who we’re emotionally, physically and romantically attracted to.

-Confusion about gender identity and sexual identity can also make it harder for people to understand themselves, like Trans or gender diverse people who wonder whether they are queer until better understanding their gender identity.
+Confusion about gender identity and sexuality can also make it harder for people to understand themselves.
+Like trans or gender diverse people who think they must be gay, lesbian or bisexual - until better understanding their gender identity.

 I’m questioning my gender identity.
 Is it normal to feel…?

-Understanding yourself takes time, so it’s normal to feel unsure about your gender identity.
+Understanding yourself takes time, so it’s normal for some people to feel unsure about their gender identity.
 But keep in mind:

 - Even if you start feeling comfortable expressing your gender identity, people may try to fit you into boxes.
-Remember, gender is about more than the gender binary.
+But remember, gender is about much more than the gender binary.

-- You can change your mind!
-Understanding yourself takes time and it is normal to change your mind many times about how you label or express your gender identity before things ‘feel right’ for you
+- Gender identity isn’t set in stone.
+Understanding yourself takes time and it’s normal to change your mind many times about how you define and express your gender identity before things ‘feel right’ for you.

-Realising your gender identity doesn’t fit the expectations and stereotypes people have of your assigned sex can be confusing, and sometimes distressing, when you’re not able to be your true self.
+Realising that your gender identity doesn’t fit the roles, expectations and stereotypes people have of your assigned sex and gender can be confusing and upsetting.
+As a result, you may feel pressured or scared about expressing your gender identity.